mirzafahad/mirzafahad.github.io/_posts/2020-05-17-time-server.md

 Solved!

 **Situation 2:**
 *Problem:* I now need to blink 4 LEDs.
-One at every 250ms, 500ms, 750ms, and 1s.
+At every 250ms, 500ms, 750ms, and 1s.
 Along with that time-consuming application in the main loop.
 What can you do?

 *Me:* Bizarre requirement, but anyway.
 We can still use the timer, but now we need to configure the interrupt to generate every 250ms (or better every 1ms) and keep a counter for all four events.
 It will do the work, but the ISR will be ugly.
 And not scalable, at all.